 One of the frustrations with the analysis of air quality data is the lack of representative vehicle activity data.
-Such data has the potential to generate useful information on source apportionment and hence provide insights into the most effective mitigation measures that should be considered to improve air quality.
+Such data has the potential to generate useful information on source apportionment and hence provide insights into the most effective mitigation measures that should be considered to understand urban air pollution and improve air quality.

 This blog has been written in partnership with Ricardo, a global engineering, environmental and strategic consultancy, and looks at how new types of traffic measurement data can be used with vehicle emission remote sensing data to better understand the contributions made by different vehicle types to urban NOx and NO2 emissions and concentrations.
 The reduced traffic experienced throughout several lockdowns over the past year has provided a unique opportunity to investigate these issues in more depth and quantify the effect on ambient concentrations of NOx and NO2.

 During 2020, we supported the Department for Transport’s national initiative to monitor the impact of Covid-19.
 This blog makes use of this data set, but for the first time combines it with national air quality monitoring data, enabling new conclusions to be drawn on the impact that the 2020 lockdowns had on the sources of air pollution.

 A selection of 440 sites has been used to provide a national view of traffic trends in the UK, including 10 cities, a major trunk road and a number of rural locations.
 In total more than 800 million traffic movements are included in this analysis across the 13-month period.
 The data set covers city centres, local centres, residential roads, business and retail parks and urban and rural green spaces.

 Figure 1 Normalised trend in the flows of different vehicle types over one year since February 2020 based on VivaCity sensor vehicle measurements.
 The data have been normalised such that the average flow over the period February to 16 March 2020 is set to a value of one.